aperezdc/ngx-fancyindex/HACKING.md

     $ awk -f template.awk template.html > template.h

 If your copy of `awk` is not the GNU implementation, you will need to install it and use `gawk` instead in the command line above.

+This includes macOS where the current built-in `awk` (currently version 20070501 at time of testing on 10.13.6) doesn't apply correctly and causes characters to be omitted from the output. `gawk` can be installed with a package manager such as [Homebrew](https://brew.sh).